-- Child and Adolescent Inpatient Unit: Aurora Chicago Lakeshore Hospital
+1. Child and Adolescent Inpatient Unit: Ingalls Memorial Hospital

-1. Child and Adolescent Inpatient Unit and Day Treatment Program: Aurora Chicago Lakeshore Hospital
+1. Child and Adolescent Inpatient Unit and Partial Hospital Program: Ingalls Memorial Hospital

 2. Pediatric Consultation-Liaison: University of Illinois at Chicago

-The child and adolescent psychiatry consultation/liaison service is run by Elizabeth Charney, M.D., a child and adolescent psychiatrist and full-time faculty member.
-First-year fellows rotate through the C/L service for three months at 80% time.
-The service provides a combination of inpatient, outpatient, an emergent consultation to pediatric patients who have been referred by other physicians at UIC.
-Consults to inpatients include medically ill patients hospitalized on the pediatric unit and adolescent patients hospitalized on the psychiatric unit.
+The child and adolescent psychiatry consultation/liaison service is run by Elizabeth Charney, M.D., a triple boarded child and adolescent psychiatrist and full-time faculty member.
+First-year fellows rotate through the C/L service for four months.
+The service provides a combination of inpatient, outpatient, and emergent consultation to pediatric patients who have been referred by other physicians at UIC.
+Consults to inpatients include medically ill patients hospitalized on the pediatric unit.
 The pediatric unit consists of 40 general pediatric beds, a Pediatric Intensive Care Unit, and a step down unit.
-Outpatient consultation involves consults to general pediatric patients as well as patients in specialty clinics including pediatric neurology, hematology/oncology, nephrology, endocrinology, surgery, infectious disease, cardiology and the Center for Handicapped Children, genetics clinic, and psychosocial clinic.
-The C/L team provides back up to the social worker in the ER for pediatric patients requiring psychiatric consultation.
+Outpatient consultation involves consults to general pediatric patients as well as patients in specialty clinics including pediatric neurology, hematology/oncology, nephrology, endocrinology, surgery, infectious disease, cardiology genetics clinic, and psychosocial clinic.
+The C/L team provides back up to the social worker and general adult psychiatry residents in the ER for pediatric patients requiring psychiatric consultation.
 This may involve seeing patients in the ER or arranging for next day outpatient evaluation for these patients.
-Finally, the C/L service provides short term follow-up in our Monday afternoon clinic for patients who are medically ill or seen as outpatients or inpatients by our service.
+In addition to these roles the fellow on the C/L service will function in the Peds-embedded clinic, a psychiatric evaluation and management clinic within the pediatric clinic, providing direct consultation and evaluation for patients seen within the pediatric clinic.
+Fellows on this rotation also take phone consultation from primary care providers throughout the state of Illinois as part of the stated funded Doc Assist program, of which UIC IJR is the only consultation site.
+Rounding out the rotation, fellows rotate in the busy UIC neurology clinic.
+The goals and objectives of the rotation are: to learn the fundamentals of the neurological history and physical examination, neurological diagnostic tests, report interpretation, when to refer to a neurologist, differential diagnosis, when to suspect an underlying neurological condition in a child with a behavior problem, typical behavioral problems of common neurological conditions, knowledge of basic neurological medications and their side effects.
+Diagnostic categories include seizure disorders, developmental delay, mental retardation with behavioral dysfunction, learning disability, headaches, gait disorders, post-infectious neurological sequelae, motor disorders, tumors, toxic encephalopathies, prenatal and perinatal trauma sequelae, chromosomal anomalies, and metabolic diseases.
+The clinic sees children between 0 to 21 years of age, with the majority between 7 and 16 years of age.

 3. DCFS Adolescent Assessment Unit: University of Illinois